Stevenson6517/Witec/README.md

 conda activate witec
 ```

+See the [How To Guide](docs/how_to.md) for instructions on how to use
+the instruments connected to the WITec AlphaSNOM in Stevenson 6517.

 ### Viewing Jupyter notebooks

 Jupyter notebooks are a useful way to explore data and develop code